The Toucher and Rich Show: Departure of Shertenlieb

 On October 25, 2023, Beasley Broadcast Group announced that Toettcher signed a new contract "to continue to serve at the helm of 98.5 The Sports Hub in Boston’s Award-winning morning show for years to come."
 On November 10, Shertenlieb's departure from the show was announced after he refused to sign a multi-year contract extension "on terms better than his existing contract."

 Toettcher discussed Shertenlieb's departure during the opening segment of the November 10 broadcast.
 Toettcher said that he learned of the change from the station's management while he was driving home after the previous day's show.
-He also discussed problems that had developed between him Shertenlieb.
-Toettcher then described a prolonged period of estrangement between the two.
+He also discussed problems that had developed between him and Shertenlieb, and then described a prolonged period of estrangement between the two.
 He also said that Shertenlieb didn't tell him of his planned departure, which came as a surprise.

 Despite this, Toettcher revealed that he and Shertenlieb had exchanged cordial, parting text messages.
 Out of respect for Shertenlieb, Toettcher announced that the show would retire his production elements and segments, such as "What Happened Last Night" and "Fart Court."
 While he also stated the name of the show would remain until January 2024, there was no direct reference to "The Toucher and Rich Show" by on-air hosts or in production pieces, only referring to it as "the morning show."

 On May 20, 2024, Shertenlieb began hosting an eponymous morning show on iHeartMedia's WZLX in Boston, replacing longtime hosts Pete McKenzie, Heather Ford, and the late Kevin Karlson.
 Due to low ratings and conflicts with station management over the direction of the program, Shertenlieb's show was canceled after less than six months.
-Following his program's debut and subsequent cancellation, comments made on-air by Toettcher suggest his and Shertenlieb's relationship has completely deteriorated.
+Following his program's debut and subsequent cancellation, comments made on-air by Toettcher suggest his and Shertenlieb's relationship completely deteriorated.